R&D relief

 A company may claim RDEC where it does not qualify as an SME.
 In certain circumstances, SMEs may be required to claim under RDEC where a project does not meet certain SME scheme criteria.

-Under RDEC a company can claim a tax credit of 13% of qualifying expenditure incurred on or after 1 April 2020 (previously 12%).
+Under RDEC, a company can claim a tax credit of 20% of qualifying expenditure incurred on or after 1 April 2023 (previously 13%).
 This is accounted for as an above the line credit and therefore increases a company’s profit before tax.
+For profitable companies, this can mean that RDEC can provide an effective cash benefit of 15p for every £1 of qualifying expenditure (20% x (100% – 25%)).

 The credit can be offset against the corporation tax liability of the company, offset against other liabilities, or potentially repaid to the claimant.